JaiWillems/celest/docs/source/index.rst

 ------------------------

-The program only requires an input data set for a satellite that contains the positions in either a gcrs, itrs, or geographical coordinates and the assosciated Julian times.
+The program only requires an input data set for a satellite that contains the positions in either a gcrs, itrs, or geographical frame and the assosciated Julian times.
 The program can then be used to calculate various position and time representations, satellite to ground encounters, and transformations necessary for ground location tracking.